 Hard plastic boats with a neoprene skirt: You’ll see these playing in the river parks and going downstream all along the river.
-Very technical, steep learning curve- but lots of opportunity if you can master it.
+Very technical, steep learning curve- but lots of opportunities if you can master it.

 Short boats doing flips and tricks in the waves at the whitewater parks: These are called playboats and paddling these are an advanced skill.
 We can teach playboating, but participants will need a fairly reliable combat roll first.